g0tmk/dotfiles-linux/README.md

 0. Setup brightness control (not needed on x220).
 Add to /etc/sudoers with `sudo visudo`:

+    - First try brightness controls (Fn+F11 on xps9550).
+If it works, skip this section.

     ```bash
     Cmnd_Alias    PLUS = /home/<your_username>/bin/brightness.py
     <your_username> ALL = NOPASSWD: PLUS